United Nations Security Council Resolution 1199: Proposal

 Acting under Chapter VII of the United Nations Charter, the resolution demanded that all parties cease hostilities and maintain a ceasefire.
 Both the FR Yugoslavian government and the Kosovo Albanian leadership were urged to take immediate steps to improve the humanitarian situation and begin talks to resolve the crisis.
 The Council then demanded that the Federal Republic of Yugoslavia:

 (a) end action by security forces that affected the civilian population;

 (b) allow the presence of international monitors and guarantee their freedom of movement;

 (c) facilitate the return of refugees with the UNHCR and International Committee of the Red Cross and allow humanitarian aid to reach Kosovo;

 (d) make rapid progress towards finding a political solution to the situation in Kosovo.

 It noted a commitment made by Serbian President Slobodan Milošević to use political means to solve the conflict, avoid repressive actions against the civilian population, guarantee freedom of movement for international humanitarian organisations and observers and to ensure the safe return of refugees.
-Meanwhile, the Kosovo Albanian leadership had to condemn terrorism.
+Meanwhile, the Albanian leadership in Kosovo had to condemn terrorism.

 The council welcomed the establishment of the Kosovo Diplomatic Observer Mission and urged states and organisations represented in the Federal Republic of Yugoslavia to carry out continuous monitoring of the situation in Kosovo.
 The Federal Republic of Yugoslavia was reminded that it was responsible for the safety of diplomatic, international and non-governmental humanitarian personnel.
 Both parties were called upon to co-operate with the International Criminal Tribunal for the former Yugoslavia (ICTY) for possible violations and for the need to bring those responsible for the mistreatment of civilians and deliberate destruction of property to justice.

 Finally, the secretary-general was requested to report regularly to the council on developments in the region and stated that if the current resolution was not complied with, further measures would be taken to restore peace and security.